interledger-deprecated/btp-toolbox/README.md

 # <img src="./assets/spider.svg" width="25px"> Spider

-The BTP Spider can be configured to act as one BTP server and/or one or multiple BTP clients.
+The BTP Spider sits like a spider in a web, between its BTP peers.
+It can be configured to act as one BTP server and/or one or multiple BTP clients.
 It takes care of reconnecting clients when the server restarts, and resending BTP packets that were not yet responded to.
 It can also register a TLS certificate registration for you, or run on localhost.

 You can use BTP Spider on its own, if you want to write your own code to deal with the sub-protocols on top of BTP, or in combination with BTP Frog and BTP Cat from this same repo, or (in the near future)